Hypothyroidism in the newborn may occur if there is a structural problem with the thyroid gland.

 The thyroid gland Overview of the Thyroid Gland The thyroid is a small gland, measuring about 2 inches (5 centimeters) across, that lies just under the skin below the Adam’s apple in the neck.
 The two halves (lobes) of the gland are connected... read more secretes thyroid hormone.
 Thyroid hormone controls the speed of the body's metabolism, including how fast the heart beats and how the body regulates temperature.
 If the thyroid gland does not produce enough thyroid hormone, these functions slow down.

-The most common cause of hypothyroidism in the newborn is
+The most common causes of hypothyroidism in the newborn are

-Complete absence of the thyroid gland, underdevelopment of the thyroid gland, or development in the wrong place
+Complete absence of the thyroid gland, underdevelopment of the thyroid gland, or its development in a different location in the throat (or rarely other locations in the body)

 Less commonly, the thyroid gland is present but does not produce normal amounts of thyroid hormones.
-In certain developing countries, hypothyroidism occurs when the mother has an iodine deficiency Iodine Deficiency Iodine deficiency, which is common worldwide, can lead to enlargement of the thyroid gland.
+In some countries, hypothyroidism occurs when the mother does not get enough iodine in her diet (iodine deficiency Iodine Deficiency Iodine deficiency, which is common worldwide, can lead to enlargement of the thyroid gland.
 The thyroid gland contains most of the iodine in the body.
-Iodine in the thyroid gland is necessary... read more .
+Iodine in the thyroid gland is necessary... read more ).
 Rarely, certain antibodies of the mother or drugs that cause enlargement of the thyroid gland or antithyroid drugs taken by the mother cross the placenta and cause temporary hypothyroidism in the newborn.
 In another rare cause, the pituitary gland Overview of the Pituitary Gland The pituitary is a pea-sized gland that is housed within a bony structure (sella turcica) at the base of the brain.
 The sella turcica protects the pituitary but allows very little room for expansion... read more is abnormally formed and fails to stimulate the thyroid gland to produce thyroid hormones (central hypothyroidism).

 Symptoms of Hypothyroidism in the Newborn